nahme05999/face-recognition-and-comparison/README.md

 Displays the extracted face image along with the top five most similar faces and their similarity score in percentage on the sidebar.

 # Compatibility
-The code is tested on Windows OS using Python 2.0.
+The code is tested on Windows and Linux using Python 3.9 using Anaconda environment.
 The demo can be viewed here.

 # Getting Started
 write here...